dt-snyder/sfdx-affirm/README.md

   -d, --includedestructive                                                          If provided and there are
                                                                                     destructive changes you will not be
-                                                                                    asked if you want to include them -i, --inputdir=<value>                                                            The root directory get the source tracked files from.
-Defaults to the
+                                                                                    asked if you want to include them -i, --inputdir=<value>                                                            The root directory to compare other than the force-app default -o, --outputdir=<value>                                                           The output directory to store the Metadata API–formatted metadata
-                                                                                    path indicated as default in
-                                                                                    sfdx-project.json.
-  -p, --packagename=<value>                                                         The output directory to store the
-                                                                                    Metadata API–formatted metadata
                                                                                     files in.
-Use affirm:setup to
-                                                                                    configure the default.
-  -t, --destructivetiming=<option>                                                  Allows you to indicate if you want
-                                                                                    to process the destructive changes
+Default: './parcel' -t, --destructivetiming=<option>                                                  Allows you to indicate if you want to process the destructive changes
                                                                                     before or after the deployment.